wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, vBulletin, Delicious, Stumbleupon, Diigo, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom WordPress post types.

-Latest version 2.3.3 - Support for Wordpress Miltisite (ex Wordpress MU) (Pro Only) and new networks - Stumbleupon, vBulletin, Diigo.
+Latest version 2.3.5 - Google+ Image post, delayed postings (Pro Only), compatibility fixes and new networks - Stumbleupon, vBulletin, Diigo, support for Wordpress Miltisite (ex Wordpress MU) (Pro Only),

 Supported Networks: